evkx/evkx.github.io/content/models/lucid/air/Air_Grand_Touring/_index.md

 ## Performance

-The Lucid Air Grand Touring has a maximum power of 597KW (812hp).
-The total torque is 1200nm.
+The Lucid Air Grand Touring has a maximum power of 597 KW (812 hp/801 bhp).
+The total torque is 1200 nm (886 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 3 seconds.
 The top speed is 270 km/h.

 ## Battery, range, and charging